-It’s a dramatic shift in how we use space.
-It’s smaller & smarter.
-They can be studio-environments or team-based environments with new-type common areas.
+It’s a dramatic shift in how we use space, becasue it’s smaller & smarter.
+They can be studios or team-based environments with new common areas.

-Let’s start with the tangibles: Creative Office Space is not just open & collaborative space with fewer offices, polished concrete, natural light, exposed-duct ceilings, operable windows, new furniture systems and expresso for all.
-And it’s not just cool team or huddle rooms, stand-up desks, smarter office technology & super-fast internet.
+Let’s start with the tangibles: Creative Office Space is not just open & collaborative space with fewer offices, polished concrete, natural light, exposed-duct ceilings, operable windows, new furniture systems and expresso.
+It’s not team or huddle rooms, stand-up desks and smarter technology & super fast internet either.

-Small-business professionals or freelancers can afford to share workspace that promotes camaraderie, good work energy, and, often, new business.
-They are modern comfortable, efficient, open work environment offering various amenities & time-savers valued by most workers.
+Small-business professionals or freelancers can afford to share workspace that promotes camaraderie, good energy, and new business.
+They are modern comfortable, efficient, open work environment offering various amenities & time-savers that are valued by most workers.

 Who’s doing it ?

 It’s not just for creatives, new media and technology anymore.
-And it’s not just for millennials (ages 18-32) .
-Varying industries are experimenting with creative or transitioning to it.
-You’ll see it in sales, administration, engineering, technical support and even document companies and ofcourse, digital media and technology cos.
-Of paramount importance to sone is that it attracts talent
+And, it’s not just for millennials (ages 18-32) .
+Varying industries are experimenting with creative or transitioning to it becasue you’ll see it in sales, administration, engineering, technical support and even document companies and of course, digital media and technology companies.
+Paramount importance is given to attracting and retaining talent.

 Impress & Retain Workers